Wonder Wheel: Rides

 There is no height restriction for the Wonder Wheel.
 In 2015, a Newsday article estimated that 200,000 people ride the Wonder Wheel every year.
-As of 2018, over 35 million rides have been taken on the wheel since it first opened.
+As of 2018, over 35 million rides had been taken on the wheel since it first opened.
 There are separate queues for the stationary and moving cars.

 A ride on the Wonder Wheel costs 10 credits; the cost of each credit varies depending on how many are purchased, but generally cost $1 if purchased individually.
 Each ride consists of two rotations around the Wonder Wheel.

 Safety

 The Wonder Wheel has had a strong safety record.
 The former owner-operator of the ride, Fred Garms, told the New York Daily News in 1981 that "I put my money into maintenance. [...]
 My father used to say, 'The dollar you don't put in today will cost you $2 tomorrow.'"
 News outlets reported in 2000 that the Wonder Wheel had not experienced any significant incidents in its history, operating every summer season since its opening; this remained true even after Hurricane Sandy flooded the surrounding amusement park in 2012.
-The wheel was also designed with an emergency hand crank in case of power losses.
+The wheel was also designed with an emergency hand crank in case of power outages.

 The ride's first owner-operator, Herman Garms, overhauled and painted the ride each year, to protect it from the harsh weather associated with New York winters.
 The tradition of winter maintenance continued with the Wonder Wheel's subsequent owners.
 The only time the wheel stopped while not under the control of the operator was during the New York City blackout on July 13, 1977.
 The owners hand cranked the wheel around to evacuate the passengers.